Last updated at 20:52, 23 Oct 2014 Uploaded at 1:36, 29 Aug 2013

 I hope that I could help you out in your desire to "structure" your modding experience a little bit.
 I'm also always glad about every feedback I get, as it helps me to improve my work.
-If you have any questions feel free to ask and if you might have additional ideas or suggestions for me to realize within this document, I would gladly listen to them.
+If you have any questions feel free to ask.
 Thank you.

 My other work: